freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - remove all print lines
  - run pylint for a few hours
      - check for TODO statements
- - what happens to cases that lack dates?
-If Solr handles them well already, we can delete the function from views.py.
-Else, we need to probably add a default date when the item is indexed
  - ensure that dates older than 1900 work:
     - save via /admin
     - delete via /admin